 I am optimistic.
 I see this done every day.
 I do it myself.
 I share my lived experience so that you can see, yes, I must do this too.
 I believe once this trauma informed framework becomes a mindset the system will naturally reform to science and compassion.
-It will also converge with First Nations Australians.
+It will also converge with First Nations cultures.

 Many systems already do this and the results are remarkable.
 Three things holding Australia back are our ignorance, arrogance and the negative operation of power.
 These are obstacles to trauma informed change.
 Thankfully society is changing one person at a time.
 My wish is to help you get here.
 Remember, life is “here” not there.

 Throughout history, key systems – Yoga, Martial Arts, Ceremonial Dance – stood the test of time.
 Why?
 They connect life to life.
 They are beautiful examples that any practice of life can be used to heal trauma.
 The trauma informed person comes to appreciate the value of all life even if we can never fully grasp its complexities.
 I hope you enjoy this space.

 Now you know the power of Trauma Informed Care.
 Let’s turn this framework into a mindset for personal, social and political change.
 If you are unable to, you might need help first, to get safe or become ‘unstuck’ from trauma.
 Reach out for trauma informed care. #YouBelong